 In complete agreement is Debbie Simpson, president of Newport, KY-based Multi-Craft, one of the largest, most respected marketing communications companies in the Greater Cincinnati area.
 Like Sweeney, Simpson is convinced direct mail still rocks for one overriding reason: “It still works,” she said.

-“That has a lot to do with mailboxes being empty," Simpson observed.
-"Marketers drifted away from direct mail for a while, resulting in empty mailboxes.
+“That has a lot to do with mailboxes being empty,” Simpson observed.
+“Marketers drifted away from direct mail for a while, resulting in empty mailboxes.
 Now they’re returning because of the value of direct mail.
 The DMA did a study asking people how they preferred to receive business communication, and 69 percent preferred direct mail.
-Epsilon did a survey finding that direct mail was the top choice for U.S. and Canadian consumers for receipt of brand communications.”
+Epsilon did a survey finding that direct mail was the top choice for US and Canadian consumers for receipt of brand communications.”

 Simpson also cited a Bangor University study on how brains process direct mail versus digital messaging.
 “The finding was direct mail generated a deeper processing than the digital messaging, because the brain sees the physical matter as more real than the digital messaging,” she explained.

-What’s more, direct mail still rocks because recent technological innovations enabling highly targeted and personalized multichannel campaigns -- as distinct from old-school, non-personalized communications that produced poor quality leads -- are revolutionizing today’s direct mail industry.
+What’s more, direct mail still rocks because recent technological innovations enabling highly targeted and personalized multichannel campaigns—as distinct from old-school, non-personalized communications that produced poor quality leads—are revolutionizing today’s direct mail industry.

-So says Judy Berlin, marketing VP at XMPie, a Xerox subsidiary.
+So said Judy Berlin, marketing VP at XMPie, a Xerox subsidiary.
 “Advances in big-data acquisition and variable-data print have had a huge impact towards enabling this evolution,” she offered.
 “Direct mail still rocks because marketers can now also incorporate trackable digital technology, such as Quick Response (QR) codes, augmented reality software, or Near Field Communications (NFC) into their print campaigns.
 Marketers can monitor their campaigns, analyze results in real time, and modify strategy and tactics accordingly.
 This digital technology empowers the direct mail industry by transforming a one-sided announcement into a two-way conversation, building a relationship for the long term.”

-Building business and promoting
+Building and Promoting Business

 Print service providers (PSPs) are ideally positioned to leverage the resurgence of direct mail and turn it into profits.
 Sweeney noted many PSPs work with small- to mid-size businesses, including doctors, lawyers, accountants, and restaurant owners.
 And 76 percent of small- to medium-sized businesses report their ideal marketing strategy is to employ print and online marketing together.